Dummi26/mers/README.md

 ## How mers?

+There are prebuilt binaries in `build_scripts/`.

-Mers is written in rust.
-If you have `cargo`, use the build script in `build_scripts/` to produce the executable.
+Mers is written in Rust.
+If you have `cargo`, you can also use the build script in `build_scripts/` to build it yourself.

 Now, create a new text file (or choose one from the examples) and run it: `mers <file>`.